+a.
+AlcoholEdu
-- a.
-Voices for Change - i.
-Incoming first year and transfer students under the age of 24 are required to complete an online education module entitled "Voices for Change".
-This program covers safer substance use, sexual violence, hazing, bullying, identity, and inclusion.

-ii.
-This program is facilitated by WELLWVU

-iii.
-WVU requires students complete a second online training, "Alcohol & Other Drugs (AOD)" approximately 45 days after arriving on campus.
+- i.
+Incoming first year and transfer students under the age of 24 are required to complete an online education module entitled "AlcoholEdu" by Vector Solutions.
+This program covers safer substance use strategies for college students.
+It is evidence-based and listed on the College Alcohol Intervention Matrix. - ii.
+This program is facilitated by WELLWVU. - iii.
+WVU requires students complete a second online training, "AlcoholEdu Part 2" approximately 45 days after arriving on campus.
 This is provided by the same vendor.